Qovery/documentation/website/guides/tutorial/how-to-setup-rate-limit-on-services.md

 import Jump from '@site/src/components/Jump';

 <Alert type="warning">
 Changing NGINX snippets configuration is an advanced feature and can lead to misconfiguration.
-Please be careful when changing these settings as it might break the whole NGINX configuration.
+Please be careful when changing these settings as it might break the whole NGINX configuration and thus make impossible to reach your services.
 </Alert>

 Now that your service is up and running on Qovery, you might want to setup some rate limits to protect your service from abuse.
+While we usually recommend to do it via third parties like Cloudlfare or similar because using such solutions, the traffic will be filtered out before reaching your workload hence not wasting your resources.
 This guide will show you how to do that.

 <Assumptions name="guide">